 Truebill is a service that aims to help you save money on your monthly bills.
-In return, it wants a cut of the money it is putting back in your pocket.
+In return, the company gets a cut of the money it is putting back in your pocket.

-On the surface, that seems like a reasonable trade off.
+On the surface, that seems like a reasonable trade-off.
 But, like many things in life, this process isn’t as simple as it seems.
-There are trust hurdles and potential pitfalls to understand prior to putting Truebill to work on your finances.
+There are trust hurdles and potential pitfalls to understand before you put Truebill to work on your finances.

 Many Clark readers may equate this platform to Trim, which is another financial health company that attempts to lower bills in exchange for a cut of the savings.

-We’ll address the similarities and differences between the two in this article.
-We’ll also fill you in on the basics of how Truebill works, look at some safety concerns and also take a look at Better Business Bureau reviews.
+I’ll address the similarities and differences between the two in this article.
+I’ll also fill you in on how Truebill works, consider some safety concerns and take a look at Better Business Bureau reviews.

 Understanding How Truebill Works

-Let’s start by developing a clear understanding of what Truebill is trying to accomplish, using its own words: It wants to “optimize your spending, manage subscriptions, lower your bills, and stay on top of your financial life.”
+Let’s start by developing a clear understanding of what Truebill does.
+According to its website, Truebill works to “optimize your spending, manage subscriptions, lower your bills, and stay on top of your financial life.”

 How could it possibly do all of those things?
 I signed up for an account to take a look around and find out.

-It feels like you can break this service down into four categories, for the sake of understanding it: Lowering Your Bills, Managing Subscriptions, Seeking Refunds and Premium Services.
+To understand how Truebill works, it’s easiest to break the service into four parts: Lowering Your Bills, Managing Subscriptions, Seeking Refunds and Premium Services.

-You’ll probably notice that Truebill advertises itself as a free service during the signup process.
+You’ll probably notice that Truebill advertises itself as a free service.
 I guess that depends on how you view it.
-It’s true that there is no upfront fee for attempting to lower your bills, but you certainly aren’t getting away with the savings without compensating the business.
+It’s true that there is no upfront fee for letting Truebill attempt to lower your bills, but you certainly aren’t getting those savings without compensating the business.

 For every dollar saved by the use of Truebill, the company wants 40% as a “savings fee.”
 That fee is charged once the savings are secured, and it applies to one year’s worth of savings at one time.
-So, if Truebill saves you $500 annually on your bill, expect them to charge you $200.
-If Truebill is unable to find savings, you are not charged anything.
+So if Truebill saves you $500 annually on your bill, you’ll be charged $200.
+If Truebill is unable to find savings for you, it costs you nothing.

-When you sign up for an account, one of the first things Truebill will do is prompt you to enter some of your monthly bills into their database through a four-step process.
+When you sign up for an account, Truebill will prompt you to enter information about some of your monthly bills into its database through a four-step process.

 Step 1: Search for the Bill Provider